hannobraun/caterpillar/README.md

 ## About

-The goal of the Caterpillar project is to create a **programming language** that gives you a **immediate connection to the code** you write, enabling an **intuitive understanding** of the program that you're working on.
+The goal of the Caterpillar project is to create a **programming language** that gives you a **immediate connection to the code** you're writing, enabling an **intuitive understanding** of the program that you're working on.

 The method for achieving this is **interactive programming**, the **direct